-You’re probably already aware that customer support is important for digital companies.
+You’re probably already aware that customer experience manager and customer support are important for digital companies.

 Ok, back to the article 😊!
 According to Entrepreneur, great customer support strengthens your company’s brand, opens doors for partnerships, and increases retention — which is 5 times more profitable than acquisition.

-That’s the job of a customer experience manager.
+That’s the job of a customer experience specialist.

-In this article, you’ll discover the purpose of an independent Customer Experience team and evaluate whether your company needs one now.
+In this article, you’ll discover the purpose of an independent cx manager responsibilities and evaluate whether your company needs one now.

 The unique role of a customer experience manager

 In e-commerce and software, the competition is always just a few finger-taps our mouse clicks away.
 Online businesses must work to build loyalty and trust even before prospects become customers.
 Otherwise, you risk customers churning out for something “easier.”

 Accomplishing this requires special attention from the first brand impression all the way through purchase and usage.
-A CX manager does just that.
+A customer experience specialist does just that.
 They assume responsibility for reading the market and connecting with customers through a positive experience with your online brand, start to finish.

 Customer Support vs. Customer Experience Manager Responsibilities

 According to a recent CX survey ran across 100+ digital companies, the multiple departments within a company would have customer experience-related activities at hand.
 And support is in the lead, meaning most companies still rely on them to move the needle for CX.

 Interestingly, a surge of VoC (voice of customers) teams can be seen on the horizon.
-Especially in B2C companies, the strategy and ownership of customer experience clearly has a different value than support and operations.
+Especially in B2C companies, the strategy and ownership of customer experience clearly have a different value than support and operations.
 Hence 56% of the companies have established independent CX teams to tackle that.

-What exactly are CX manager’s responsibilities?
+What exactly are the CX manager’s responsibilities?
 Why do many companies expect the customer support team to step up to these functions?